 Notes: Slide the Suzuki forks up and down in the triple clamps to alter the handling (down for more stability and up for sharper turning).
 When working on the forks, please note that Showa doesn’t measure fork oil height in millimeters, but rather in cubic centimeters of fluid.

 QUESTION 11: HOW DOES IT HANDLE?

 Better than last year.
 Suzuki has a rep for building “cornering machines”—a reputation they have worked hard to keep in spite of beaucoup criticism.
 To keep the RM agile, Suzuki changed the head angle from 27.75 to 26.5 degrees.
 Very risky!
 The RM125 has always been twitchy and the head angle change could easily have sent the RM125 into a graveyard spiral.
 But, it didn’t!
-The new head angle was combined with totally new frame (one that is more resilient) and the whole package got better.
+The new head angle was combined with a totally new frame (one that is more resilient) and the whole package got better.
 The RM125 is still a carving knife, but now it’s a steady one.

-If we had to race on a Supercross track this is the bike we’d do it on.
+If we had to race a 125 on a Supercross track this is the bike we’d do it on.
 No other bike feels as good in the air, in tight turns or on hard ground, but there is one caveat: As swift and agile as the RM is on a Supercross track, it is busy and loose on an outdoor track.